BaiyangZhang/BaiyangZhang.github.io/_posts/2024-01-17-Note-on-Kink-Mass-Correction-in-3D.md

 \frac{\delta \mathcal{H}}{\delta \phi} = \frac{\partial\mathcal{H}}{\partial \phi } - \left( \partial_ x\frac{\partial \mathcal{H}}{\partial(\partial_ {x}\phi)} \right).
 $$

-Taking everything into consideration, we can obtain the equation of motion by straightforward calculation.
+Taking everything into consideration, we obtain the equation of motion by straightforward calculation.
 But before going there, let's rewrite the Hamiltonian in a more compact form:

 $$
 \boxed{